dominikkwiecien/Facebook-Ads-Performance-Analysis/README.md

 ## Acknowledgements

-Special thanks to [GoIT school] for providing the foundational knowledge and resources needed to complete this project.
+Special thanks to GoIT School for providing the foundational knowledge and resources needed to complete this project.